FUB-HCC/WhiteBoard-Implementation-Examples/README.md

 For the UI design and CSS-styling we use [bulma](https://bulma.io/) that has designed and responsive components.
 In the `/sass` folder we import the [bulma](https://bulma.io/) classes and define additional styles, such as the hover behavior for the delete button.

+On the client-side, after a socket connetion with the Server is established, the client sends its username.
+The username is saved in the clients localStorage and before randomly created.
+The Server recodes only usernames of users which have an active connection.
+If we would upgarde the application with a user-login, so that the users can connect to their accounts from any device, the user-information would have to move to a database on the server-side.

 To test the Whiteboard Web-Application, first install the npm package-manager and nodeJS:
 For Linux-Systems:
     `sudo apt install nodejs`